StephenRauchPM/power-platform/power-platform/admin/analytics-ui-flow.md

 Usage | This report shows you the desktop flows that are being used most, giving you insights into your automation inventory.
 Created | This report shows you analytics against recently created desktop flows, giving you insights into your most active desktop flows makers.

+## Data Storage
+When a user first creates an environment from a region, the environment is always hosted in that region.
+The data is stored only in the region that an environment is hosted in.
+Data is stored for a maximum of 28 days.
+The data refresh cycle is about 24 hours and the last refresh time in UTC time standard is displayed on the upper-right corner of the page.

 ## Prerequisites

 You must have the **environment admin** privilege to access the Power Platform admin center reports.